 On Easter Saturday, 19 April 2014, Jeremy Hazell became the first person to complete the 56km Old Mutual Two Oceans Marathon (OMTOM) in his regular day wheelchair, fitted only with a third accessory wheel for improved steering and manoevreability.
 Jeremy completed the event in a time of 6h40m, finishing with 20 minutes to spare before the cutoff time.

-Jeremy, 62, was an active outdoorsman and lover of the mountains when he was paralysed in a fall on Table Mountain in 1998.
-He has been wheelchair bound ever since.
+Jeremy, 63, was an active outdoorsman and lover of the mountains when he was paralysed in a fall on Table Mountain in 1998.
+He has been a wheelchair user ever since.
 After 13 years of inactivity and declining health he was inspired by a Tim Noakes article on the now-famous LCHF (low-carbohydrate high-fat) / Banting diet to revitalise his health and start exercising seriously, losing 30 kg in the process.
-Fittingly the 56km Ultra Marathon route crisscrosses the Table Mountain chain where Jeremy will challenge his nemesis.
+Fittingly the 56km Ultra Marathon route crisscrosses the Table Mountain chain where Jeremy challenged his nemesis.

 In 2012, Jeremy completed the OMTOM Half Marathon course (21 km), in appallingly wild, wet and windy conditions.
 In doing so, he raised in excess of R50,000 for Senecio, an organisation which provides support for people with disabilities from underprivileged communities in the Helderberg.
 Undaunted, Jeremy returned to complete the OMTOM Half Marathon again in 2013.
 Since then, he has completed a number of other half marathons and events of varying distances, some involving rough and gravelly terrain.
 A significant highlight, in February 2013, was Jeremy's finishing the full Peninsula Marathon (42 km) in a time of 4h41m.
 On 16 February 2014 he repeated that feat in much hotter and windier conditions, completing the Peninsula Marathon in 4h38m, thereby qualifying his entry for the Old Mutual Two Oceans Marathon in 2014.